Skip to content

 Donate

-QUEENS HALL ARTS is a registered charity (no. 1088975) working in children & youth in London · NE46 3LS.
+Queens Hall Arts is a registered charity (no. 1088975) working in arts & culture in Newcastle · NE46 3LS.
 Its latest Charity Commission filing directs 100% of spending to charitable activities, though its recent accounts were filed late.
-Reported income has been declining over recent years.
+Reported income has been growing (≈11% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-QUEENS HALL ARTS has a Clarity Score of 72 out of 100 on CharityCompare (2 stars, Needs improvement).
+Queens Hall Arts has a Clarity Score of 70 out of 100 on CharityCompare (3 stars, Needs improvement).
 Charity Commission registration number 1088975.
 Status: Registered.
-Primary cause area: Children & youth.
-Latest accounts year 2021: total income £734k, with 100% of expenditure on charitable activities.
+Primary cause area: Arts & culture.
+Latest accounts year 2025: total income £1.1m, with 100% of expenditure on charitable activities.
 Accounts filing: late.
 1 filing concern(s) noted on this profile.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .